carlson-erik/componentry/README.md

 # Componentry

-This repository holds all of the various React components that I've buiilt for fun.
+This repository holds all of the various React components that I've built for fun.

 ## Components